 The emergency services would be called in the event of a serious accident.
 In accordance with their contingency protocol and plan, an ambulance would be called, and the student would be taken to the nearest medical centre or hospital.

 The cancellation policy will vary according to each centre.
 Please read the cancelation policy carefully before booking and signing the equestrian centre or language school’s registration form.

 Some airlines do offer unaccompanied assistance for minors travelling to Ireland: This service is booked directly with airline when purchasing your flights:

 All centres in Ireland will assist students and horse riders with return flight check-ins.
 Please note that the airline disclaimer of responsibility for minors if not already include with enrollment form, at time of booking, needs to be sent directly to the centres in Ireland as they are in charge of all airport check-ins.

 In the event that the student is taking medication for allergies or any other symptoms during the trip and as some medicine in the country of residence do not come under the same name in Ireland, we recommend you buy the medication in the country of residence and bring it with you.
 In the event of taking prescription medication, parents must inform establishment on booking and fill out a specific form detailing all medical records affecting the student.

-From November onwards, you are welcome to join our monthly online informative session where we will be happy to answer any queries you may have.
+You are welcome to join our monthly online informative session where we will be happy to answer any queries you may have.